-- All components of the performance measure have been met, including meeting or exceeding a stated target for performance. - One or more but not all of the components of a measure have been completed.
-This result is only applicable when the measure can be broken into more than one component. - All components were not achieved
+Achieved All components of the performance measure have been met, including meeting or exceeding a stated target for performance.
+Achieved in part One or more but not all of the components of a measure have been completed.
+This result is only applicable when the measure can be broken into more than one component.
+Not achieved All components were not achieved.